We're required to have a Chief Monitoring Officer.

 The monitoring officer will determine the composition of any panels being selected from the board, in consultation with the chairman of the board and in accordance with the relevant statutory provisions governing the matter that is the subject of the appeal.

-The monitoring officer will determine whether or not a complaint under the ethical standards framework and member code of conduct should be investigated following consultation with the independent person, and make arrangements for any complaint to be investigated accordingly.
+The monitoring officer will determine whether or not a complaint under the ethical standards framework and member code of conduct should be explored following consultation with the independent person, and make arrangements for any complaint to be looked into accordingly.

 Determining applications for dispensation

 The monitoring officer will determine applications for dispensations from the code of conduct where the number of members otherwise precluded from taking part in a decision would impede the conduct of business or interfere with the political balance of the decision making body, following consultation with the independent person.

 The monitoring officer will ensure that decisions of the Cabinet together with the reasons for those decisions, as well as relevant officer reports and background papers, are made publicly available as soon as possible to persons requesting them.

 Offering advice on cabinet decisions

 The monitoring officer will advise whether decisions of the Cabinet are in accordance with the budget and policy framework approved by the council.
 Decisions outside that framework will require approval of the

 The monitoring officer will provide advice on the scope of statutory powers and authority of the council or Cabinet to take decisions, issues relating to inefficient or dishonest administration, conduct and probity the budget and policy framework to all elected members.

 The monitoring officer will establish and maintain a register of interests of members and co-opted members of the authority.
 Further information is available under the 'documents relating to members of the council' section of the council's constitution.